ivosh/csslp/03_Secure_Software_Architecture_and_Design.md

   * Defined process for disconnecting (do not leave half-open connection)
   * Encryption (for access control, authentication, confidentiality, proof of origin).
 Challenge is key management.

+## Design and Evaluate Software Security Architecture

+Concepts:
+  * Build security into every component of the system: OS, utilities, networks, databases, middleware, applications, endpoints, interfaces
+  * Mature design process in the organization: enterprise-wide.
+Choose one methodology and apply it consistently with continuous improvement.
+  * System's design must address the requirements for security and efficient functionality and security.
+  * Good practices include designing solutons that will reduct project problems and leverage known solutions.

+Benefits of secure design:
+  * control effectiveness
+  * reduced costs for controls
+  * better alignment with business and security needs (instead of hindering operations)
+  * preparation and planning leads to fewer errors or re-work

+Reusable Secure Design:
+  * Many security solutions are already available for use by the systems and security architects
+  * Prevents introducing new errors
+  * Already proven technology and solutions
+  * More supportive of audit
+  * Based on commonly accepted practices

+ Control Selection
+   * Influenced by sensitivity and criticality (~ availability) of data
+   * Influenced by sensitivity and criticality of system
+   * Controls may be based on common standards and templates (NIST, PCI-DSS, COBIT)
+   * Controls may be tailored to address unique requirements for each system

+Design Documentation
+  * in a consistent format across the organization
+    * easier to maintain (version control)
+    * easier to reference and read
+    * easier to share with other integrated systems
+  * should be kept up-to-date (as-designed vs as-built => update the documentation)
+  * kept under version control
+  * readily accessible

+### Operating System Security
+ * Isolation between security kernel and other less important functions - ring protection (layers)
+ * Patching
+ * Choice of Operating System: reliability, open source vs proprietary
+ * Utilities - restrictions on access to privileged utilities
+ * Use of trusted products (fake drivers, utilities, processes with back doors and compromises) => signed

+### Network Security
+ * Isolation (microsegmentation, VLANs, DMZ, Extranet...)
+ * Layered Network Defense
+   * avoid single points of failure (firewall, administrator) or compromise (wireless router)
+   * proxies
+   * firewalls
+   * WAFs
+   * IDS/IPS
+   * redundancy

+### Power and Environmental Controls
+  * Uninterruptible Power Supply (UPS) - batteries, generators
+  * Surge protectors
+  * Heating, Ventilation and Air Conditioning (HVAC) - capacity
+    * Humidity and temperature sensors - rapid changes can cause corrosion or electrostatic shock
+  * Rack space
+  * Physical access controls (data center)

+### Credential Management